UMDOER/PSYC341OER/README.md

 For more information on how to create a pull request, click [here.](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)

+### Editing in Markdown

+Pages that end with **.md** can be edited using Markdown, an easy way of editing Github pages.
+Editing in markdown is simple; [this page](https://guides.github.com/features/mastering-markdown/) outlines the basics.

 ## Navigating the Repository

 The repository is organized into several folders on the main page: